V-Squared/V-Squared.github.io/plan/flow/writing/advanced-formatting.md

 ---
 layout: page
 title: Advanced Article Formatting
-subtitle: Geek's Guide on Formatting Articles on V²
+subtitle: Expert's guide on formatting articles on V².
-abstract: Your toolbox to make your articles easier to read and write even if they have complex content.
-Examples on powerful formatting that assists the reader in quickly ingest complex information.
-We also show how to keep your kramdown code legible for yourself.
+abstract: We give you a tools to add that extra touch making your articles stand out and simply be more fun to read.
+We show examples of *Super Tables*, *Feature Slideshows*, and *Table of Contents*.
+All of which are assisting the reader to ingest your information faster.
+We also show you how to keep your kramdown source code legible.
 issueNo: 204
 contents:
   - name: Table of Contents